This guide covers setting up a Quartz v5 repository on Bitbucket, configuring deployment, and connecting Quartz Syncer.

 - Remote URL:

-https://bitbucket.org/<workspace>/<repository>.git - Branch:
+https://bitbucket.org/<workspace>/<repository>.git - Branch: Your repository’s default branch (typically

-v5 - Provider: Bitbucket
+v5) - Provider: Bitbucket

 - Authentication Type: Username & Token/Password